Modifying Dependency Metadata

 Making variants published as classified jars explicit

-In Gradle Module Metadata, this variant information would be present and for the already published Quasar library, we can add it using the following rule:
+In Gradle Module Metadata, variant information would be present.
+For the already published Quasar library, we can add this information using the following rule:

 @CacheableRule